rozukke/rust-gan/README.md

 - Use half precision with the flag `--half-precision`.
 Will be slower on CPU than full precision.

 ### Using Nix package
 - It should be possible to run the nix package using `nix run ./ -- gpu --model /path/to/model`.
-The package is in a functional state, but isn't currently working 100% as might be expected.
+This is currently tested with a local clone
+(remote flake may not work as expected).

+> [!IMPORTANT]
+> There seems to be a bug with some recent nightly Nix releases regarding local paths.
+To fix the package not building,
+> the solution seems to be to force input fetching. `cannot fetch input 'path:./pysrc...`